rradfar/front-end-interview-questions/git.md

 </p></details>

 <li>How does Git differ from GitHub?
 Can you use Git without GitHub?</li>

+<details><summary>Answer</summary><p>

+- Git is installed locally, whereas GitHub is a web-based hosting service for git repositories.
+- GitHub also offers additional features such as issue tracking, user management, and hosting web pages.

+</p></details>

 <li>What is a Git repository?
 How does it differ from a branch?</li>
 <li>Cloning vs. Forking</li>
 <li>SSH vs. Https when cloning a repo</li>